 - Then, a new window will appear.

 - Here, mark the option “Analysis ToolPak” And press OK.

 - Now, go to the Analyze menu in the Data tab.
 Here you will find the Data Analysis option.

 In this article, you have found how to do variance analysis in Excel.
 I have shown both one-way ANOVA and two-way ANOVA to do the variance analysis in Excel.
-You can download the workbook for free and practice them yourself.
+You can download the workbook for free and practice it yourself.
 I hope you found this article helpful.
-You can visit our website ExcelDemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.